Software Systems

-The Software Systems track is for students who want to pursue knowledge of software development and software systems methodologies and technologies.
-Software plays the key role in practical, real-world computing systems and applications.
-This track enables students to understand and master classic and current software systems, and provides the fundamentals for later self-study as well as construction of future software systems.
+Software Systems is for students who want to pursue knowledge of software development, software systems methodologies, and technologies.
+Software plays a key role in practical, real-world computing systems and applications.
+This pathway enables students to understand and master classic and current software systems and provides the fundamentals for later self-study as well as the construction of future software systems.

 SUMMARY OF REQUIREMENTS